-Coming from a completely different background, the first month had proved to be very difficult for people like me. most of the times was spent in deciphering what language the classes were being taken in, and what exactly was the purpose of all those excel sheets that were being thrown at us like nine pins.
-We sometimes felt like those bowling target bottles, where each professor came and hurled nice big balls at us.
-Profs had a good aim, we were all scattered down on the ground.
+Coming from a completely different background, the first month had proved to be very difficult for people like me.
+Most of our time was spent in deciphering what language the classes were being taken in, and what exactly was the purpose of all those excel sheets that were being thrown at us like nine pins.
+We sometimes felt like those bowling target bottles, and the professors had a good aim- we were all scattered down on the ground.

 The next month, when at last we had started making some sense of the material, was spent in deciphering how to keep pace with the speed knowledge was being disbursed.
 Shoaib Akhtar would perhaps have felt shy given the pace of finance classes.
 One innocent soul made the grave error of asking the question how were we supposed to even digest this in such a short time.

 “Eleven batches before you have done it.
 So, either you follow suit, or die.”
 Curt came the reply.
 Only problem, out here you are not even allowed to die.
 Once your hearts stops, you receive 840 Volts electric jolts, till it starts pumping adrenaline again.
 You get up, and run.